koraydarwin/earthml/exoplanet.md

 ### 3.1 Extraction of Features from Light Curve Data

 - In the previous works, as said earlier, from light curve data, only flux and time data are extracted, and the machine learning  this process is done with a Python package, which is called TSFresh (Christ et al. 2018).
 This package is created in order to reduce time consumption for extracting features of data, especially for large data.
 It can extract various features like absolute maximum, Fourier entropy, skewness, standard deviation and so forth, it can extract 794 time series features.
 We can also arrange the features that will be extracted by specifying parameters.
 Also, for large datasets, TSFresh uses  Python’s “multiprocessing” function underhood; we can distribute the feature extraction to multiple cores.
+And the fallowings can be extracted from any time series data by using TSFresh.

+   - Absolute Energy
+   - Autocorrelation
+   - Continuous Wavelet Transform Coefficients
+   - Fourier Entropy
+   - Permutation Entropy
+   - Time Reversal Asymmetry Statistic

 <img src="https://github.com/koraydarwin/earthml/blob/master/img/tess_collage.png">

-- *Samples of raw TESS and feature extracted TESS light curve data.*
+- *Samples of raw TESS and feature extracted (with respect to absolute value energy) TESS light curve data.*